Skarlso/blogsource/content/posts/2016-06-12-google-signin-with-go.md

 }
 ~~~

-Once we have the creds loaded, we can now go on to construct our OAuth client.
+Once you have the creds loaded, you can now go on to construct the OAuth client.

 Setup - OAuth client
 --------------------